 Downtown Women has experienced providers with special interest in the treatment of menopause, including lifestyle strategies, the use of bioidentical hormones, and conventional hormone replacement therapy (HRT).
 Please call our office to schedule a consultation if you would like more information.

 Congratulations!
 Please schedule a visit with one of our obstetricians to confirm how far along you are in your pregnancy.
-This initial visit is usually scheduled about six to eight weeks after your last menstrual period began.
+This initial visit is usually scheduled about eight to ten weeks after your last menstrual period began.
 The next visit will be with either of our midwives, Nancy Kraus or Emory Ship.
 Thereafter, your prenatal visits will be monthly until the third trimester when they will increase in frequency.
 During the last month of your pregnancy, you will be coming in weekly.